 We, like many others have learned the importance of challenging the status quo and that sometimes through adversity, an opportunity for growth and development presents itself.

-As the lockdown rules ease and restrictions lift, we are now moving into another phase of service delivery by reinstating face to face visits in certain circumstances and introducing a more fluid model that encompasses both remote and face to face support.
+As restrictions lift and face to face visits may proceed in certain circumstances, we have introduced a more fluid model that encompasses both remote and face to face support.

 We would like to extend a thank you to our clients and commissioners for your support and collaboration in finding the best solution for each client.
 Together, our agility and solution focused approach has ensured that our shared clients continue to receive the highest level of clinical care without compromise on their journeys to independence.Nikki Thompson Founder & Executive Director